-The colour palate is neutral with generous splashes of sunshine yellow, and the staff are just as happy as the café’s namesake neurotransmitter, and very pleased to chat through the menu and philosophy of Serotonin Eatery.
+The colour palette is neutral with generous splashes of sunshine yellow, and the staff are just as happy as the café’s namesake neurotransmitter and very pleased to chat through the menu and philosophy of Serotonin Eatery.

 The claim of this upbeat, plant-based café is to provide food that regulates our neurotransmitters and hormones to maintain a healthy mood and a happy gut.
 Much of our body’s serotonin is found in the gut, so there is an important connection there.
 And looking over the menu, I was not disappointed.

 Naturopathic staples of protein, fibre and healthy fat are presented in plentiful amounts.
-A rainbow of gorgeous ingredients bring essential vitamins to the table, making up an ever changing menu with meals like Positive Pancakes, Smiling Pizza and Happy Zucchini Linguini.
+A rainbow of gorgeous ingredients brings essential vitamins to the table, making up an ever-changing menu with meals like Positive Pancakes, Smiling Pizza and Happy Zucchini Linguini.

 There are plenty of options for dietary restrictions, and everything is clearly labelled.
 A super ‘Healthy Sides’ section allows you to tailor your meals – I would have loved to see the inclusion of sauerkraut being a ferment addict myself, and given its gut health benefits.